Coesse, Indiana

 Coesse (/ˌkoʊˈɛsi/ koh-ES-ee) is an unincorporated town in Union Township, Whitley County, in the U.S. state of Indiana.

 History

 Coesse was platted in 1854, and was named after Chief Coesse (Kowazi), who was the grandson of Miami Chief Michikinikwa (Little Turtle).
 A post office was established at Coesse in 1843, and remained in operation until it was discontinued in 1967.

-Geography

-According to the 2022 American Community Survey, Coesse has a total area of 0.657 sqmi, all land.

 Demographics

 The United States Census Bureau delineated Coesse as a census designated place in the 2022 American Community Survey.